-While light oak flooring is on trend right now, dark or medium stained hardwood floors are classic, and have a traditional vibe that’s equally appealing in its own right.
+While light oak floors are on trend right now, dark or medium stained hardwood floors are classic, and have a traditional vibe that’s equally appealing in its own right.

-Assuming that you have a hardwoods with a neutral brown stain like Provincial or Dark Walnut, choosing a wall color won’t be all that difficult.
+Assuming that you have a hardwoods with a neutral color stain like Provincial or Dark Walnut, choosing a wall color won’t be all that difficult.

 For any room, it’s important to first assess the spaces around it, the furniture and fixtures that have to stay, and also the mood or feeling you want to create in the room.

-If you haven’t previously read it, my post on how to create a whole house color scheme has some good advice on selecting paint colors that work in your home as a whole.
+If you haven’t previously read it, my post on how to choose a color scheme for your whole house has some good advice on selecting paint colors that work in your home as a whole.

 Don’t Overthink The Color of Your Wood Floors

 While your floors do play a large part in your overall interior design, they are not nearly as important in terms of the overall look as wall colors are.

 Since walls are directly in front of you, and always in your line of sight, any “off” color will stick out like a sore thumb.